storj-archived/sips/sip-xxxx.md

 While `responseTime` is a pretty decent reputation metric, as discussed above, this might not be the case in the future, especially as the details of what defines the reputation of a node evolve.
 A useful optimization in the future would be ordering mirrors by reputation so that upon downloading a shard, the client is downloading it from the most reputable node available.

+#### Bandwidth Exchange Reports

+One useful metric to factor into a node's reputation would be shard transfer speed, or bandwidth.
+Because of the decentralized nature of the network, this information requires some extra work to attain.

+A class called `ExchangeReport` currently exists in the core library, and would help maintain information about a farmer's bandwidth [3].
+An exchange report for the purposes of this optimization would contain a client ID, a farmer ID, a reporter ID (to distinguish whether it was submitted by the farmer or the client), a shard hash, and the transfer time of the shard associated with the exchange report.

+The trustworthiness of a farmer or client can be determined by grouping exchange reports associated with that farmer or client into pairs (each exchange report from a client will have a corresponding exchange report from a farmer).
+By calculating the number of exchange report pairs where a particular reporter (farmer or client) disagrees with its counterpart, and dividing this number by the total number of exchange reprot pairs, a trustworthiness percentage can be found for a particular farmer or client.

+Once farmers and clients have a trustworthiness metric associated with them based on exchange reports, the bandwidth of a specific farmer can be determined based on its exchange reports.
+Transfer time and shard size can be combined to produce a bandwidth metric for each exchange report pair for a farmer.
+In cases where the farmer and client are in agreement about transfer time, that transfer time will be used.
+Otherwise, the transfer time reported by the more trustworthy of the two will be used.

+This idea still needs a lot of development, especially since the bandwidth of a farmer should not be absolute.
+Bandwidth largely depends on physical distance between a client and a farmer.
+In addition, the method of calculating bandwidth described above is computationally heavy, so should not be done very frequently.
+With more research, these problems can likely be overcome.

 Reference Implementation
 ------------------------
 https://github.com/Storj/bridge/pull/464